adchungcsc/AWSome/README.md

 # AWSome
-A static website that can be automatically deployed to AWS using CDK.
+A serverless website that can be automatically deployed to AWS using CDK.

 *[Curent deployed site](http://adchungcsc.s3-website-us-east-1.amazonaws.com/)*